gorarakelyan/ScopsEngine/README.md

 	* Login And Sign Up easy (Now is fast)
 	* Fast Ajax Based registration (make profile only with 4 steps)
 	* Fast Login (cache based login only with your password our system know your email)
-	* Password Reset (if you donít know you password don't worry reset it now)
+	* Password Reset (if you don‚Äôt know you password don't worry reset it now)

 * User Profile (Now looks great is different than Facebook)
 	* Upload photo and cover easy with one click
 	* Friends Section (your friends)
 	* Photos Section (your latest uploaded photos)
 	* Groups Section (in how much group you are)
-	* Profile Information (when you are born , how old are you etcÖ
+	* Profile Information (when you are born , how old are you etc‚Ä¶
-	* Wall and News (Of course we do not miss it to add a powerful wall for your social network you can expand more than 70 urlís any of which ìYouTubeî, ìVIMEOî , ìINSTAGRAMî , ìSOUNDCLOUDî etc..
+	* Wall and News (Of course we do not miss it to add a powerful wall for your social network you can expand more than 70 url‚Äôs any of which ‚ÄúYouTube‚Äù, ‚ÄúVIMEO‚Äù , ‚ÄúINSTAGRAM‚Äù , ‚ÄúSOUNDCLOUD‚Äù etc..

-* Settings ñ Manage Everything
+* Settings ‚Äì Manage Everything
 	* Profile Settings (update your profile)
 	* Groups Settings (manage groups settings)
 	* Change Profile name (you can change aways your name)
 	* Change profile password (change your password if you want new)
 	* Black List (add members to black list if you not want they to view your profile
-	* Delete your profile forever (our system will delete all your history , images , files and etc.. donít wory we are not information collectors
+	* Delete your profile forever (our system will delete all your history , images , files and etc.. don‚Äôt wory we are not information collectors
 	* Closed Profile (Great function yes ? with this function you can be calm from intruders)

-* News Feed ñ Comfort is important
+* News Feed ‚Äì Comfort is important
 	* Great Grid based design of our news feed comfort is important
 	* Follow the news of groups , friends and much more

-* Request ñ Real Notification
+* Request ‚Äì Real Notification
 	* Group Request (you will get invites from group in this section)
 	* Friends Request (The peoples who wants to be your friends will give you a friend request you can view it on the Friends Requests)

 * Notifications
 	* Likes ( you will get notification when someone like your post , photo , video etc..
 	* Shares (you will get notification when someone share your post to his wall)
-	* Dislikes (you will get notification when someone dislike your post , photo , video etcÖ
+	* Dislikes (you will get notification when someone dislike your post , photo , video etc‚Ä¶

-* Music ñ The Music Is life
+* Music ‚Äì The Music Is life
 	* Ajax based music player (when you browse on the website the music will not stop)
 	* Playlist (collect your favorite songs and play it fast when you want)

-* Guests ñ There are no secrets
+* Guests ‚Äì There are no secrets
 	* Guests (with this function you can view all users who have visited your profile)
-	* Enable/Disable (you can easy enable or disable this function if you donít like it
+	* Enable/Disable (you can easy enable or disable this function if you don‚Äôt like it

 * Entertainment

-* Games ñ Because we will kill boredom
+* Games ‚Äì Because we will kill boredom
 	* My Games (the games when you have played)
 	* Games Section

-* Dating ñ Meet With your love
+* Dating ‚Äì Meet With your love
 	* Like (like photos of participants in dating section)
 	* Wink (Wink to your future love)